-The benthic community on the shallow reefs off California typically include a diverse group of low-lying red, brown and green algae that occur on the bottom beneath the canopy of giant kelp (often referred to as understory algae) and a large number of sessile and mobile species of invertebrates.
+In addition to giant kelp, the benthic community on the shallow reefs off California typically includes a diverse group of low-lying red, brown and green algae that occur on the bottom beneath the canopy of giant kelp (often referred to as understory algae) and a large number of sessile and mobile invertebrate species.
 Like understory algae, sessile invertebrates attach themselves to the reef.
 However, unlike algae that obtain their nutrition via photosynthesis, sessile invertebrates (which include organisms such as sponges, sea anemones, feather duster worms, bryozoans, bivalves and sea squirts) feed by filtering plankton from the water column.
-The amount of the rock that becomes occupied by algae and sessile invertebrates increases over time during the normal succession of a kelp forest community.
+The amount of rock that becomes occupied by algae and sessile invertebrates increases over time during the normal succession of a kelp forest community.

-Such has been the case for Phases 1 and 2 of the Wheeler North Reef, which showed a dramatic increase in the percent cover of the benthic community since it was constructed (Figure 5.2.7).
-Within three years of Phase 2 construction >90% of the rock surface of Wheeler North Reef was covered by algae and sessile invertebrates; The fraction of rock covered by reef biota has been relatively constant since then and averaged 97% in 2020.
+Such has been the case for the Phase 2 reef, which showed a dramatic increase in the percent cover of the benthic community immediately following its construction (Figure 5.2.11a).
+Within three years of being built >90% of the rock surface of Phase 2 was covered by macroalgae and sessile invertebrates, which was similar to that observed on the older Phase 1 modules.
+The fraction of rock covered by reef biota has been relatively constant on the Phase 1 and 2 reefs since then and in 2021 it averaged 97%.